 Credit risk represents the potential for loss due to the default or deterioration in credit quality of a counterparty (e.g., an over-the-counter (OTC) derivatives counterparty or a borrower) or an issuer of securities or other instruments we hold.
 Our exposure to credit risk comes mostly from client transactions in OTC derivatives and loans and lending commitments.
-Credit risk also comes from cash placed with banks, securities financing transactions (i.e., resale and repurchase agreements and securities borrowing and lending activities) and receivables from brokers, dealers, clearing organizations, customers, and counterparties.
+Credit risk also comes from cash placed with banks, securities financing transactions (i.e., resale and repurchase agreements and securities borrowing and lending activities) and customer and other receivables.

-Credit risk is incorporated into our 2018 Annual DFAST results under the FRB's severely adverse scenario via the global market shock, the counterparty default scenario and the macroeconomic scenario.
+Credit risk is incorporated into our 2019 Annual DFAST results under the FRB's severely adverse scenario via the global market shock, the counterparty default scenario and the macroeconomic scenario.
 The global market shock includes counterparty credit losses (i.e., from credit valuation adjustments (CVA) and other counterparty credit losses).
 The counterparty default scenario may include counterparty credit losses due to defaults on OTC derivatives and securities financing transactions.
 Along with the global market shock, the counterparty default scenario is assumed to occur in the first quarter of the planning horizon.
 Projections for CVA and other counterparty credit losses over the planning horizon are also included in our revenue projections.

 Credit risk is also incorporated into our projections for changes in provisions and loan losses in our loans held for investment that are accounted for at amortized cost, net of allowance (loans receivable) and related lending commitments.
-We utilize a model that estimates losses based on projections of the probability of default, loss given default, exposure at default, industry classification, region, and borrower rating migration for loans receivable.
-We also include projections of estimated defaults and associated losses on our loans and lending commitments held for sale or accounted for under the fair value option.
+We utilize a model that estimates losses based on projections of the probability of default, loss given default, exposure at default and rating migration, which is segmented by industry classification and region for our loans receivable.
+We also include projections of estimated defaults and associated losses on our loans and lending commitments, which are held for sale or accounted for under the fair value option.